eat-sleep-code/camera.zero/README.md

 - Press the trackball to trigger the shutter

 ### Web Controls
-If you need to control your camera via a web-based interface, please see [camera.remote](https://github.com/eat-sleep-code/camera.remote).
+If you need to control your camera via a web-based interface, please see [Camera Remote](https://github.com/eat-sleep-code/camera.remote).

 ---